gmichalo/LexSubCon/README.md

 ## Technologies
-This project was created with python 3.7 and PyTorch 1.7.1 and it is based on the transformer github repo of the huggingface [team](https://huggingface.co/)
+This project was created with python 3.7 and PyTorch 1.7.1 and it is based on the transformer github repo of the huggingface [team](https://huggingface.co/) and the github repo of the sentence-transformers [team](https://github.com/UKPLab/sentence-transformers)
 ## Setup
 We recommend installing and running the code from within a virtual environment.